Category: Interviews, Promotion & Selection

 15th November 2016

-How Donald Trump is viewed in the workplace is reflective of one’s own past experiences, values, and belief systems.
-Those who voted against Donald Trump used words such narcissistic, chauvinist, discriminatory bully to describe him.
-On the other hand, those who voted for Trump described him as a shrewd direct leader who is not afraid […]
+Perception is in the eye of the beholder.
+For example, how Donald Trump is viewed in the workplace is reflective of one’s own past experiences, values, and belief systems.
+Some of those who voted against Donald Trump, for example, may use words such as narcissistic, chauvinist, racist, and bully to describe him.
+On the other […]

 Continue reading »